 What are Oats?

 Just like many of your favorite healthy snacks, oats come straight from the earth.
-Grown in fields and farmed for your enjoyment, Oats are seeds from a type of cereal grain called oat grass.
+Oats are grown in fields and farmed for your enjoyment.
+Oats are seeds from a type of cereal grain called oat grass.
 Oats can be prepared in many different ways, making them a common source of fiber to get at any time of the day.
 One popular and traditional way to eat oats is making a bowl of oatmeal.
 But (we think,) an even yummier way to get oats is the growing overnight oats trend.
 At the end of the day, both are great foods that can support your health (and happiness!)

-What are the Benefits of Oats?
+What are the Benefits of Oatmeal?

+You may be wondering, is oatmeal fattening?
 There is honestly no denying that oats can be a healthy addition to your diet.
 In fact, they are among the healthiest grains on earth.
 Oats are known for being a nutritious and complex meal that can benefit your health in several ways.
 Some of these benefits include:

 Oats are Heart Healthy

-Oats Provide Important Nutrients
+Oats Provide Important, Healthy Nutrients